 Prehistory (1 million years ago - 1 000 BC)

-The appearance of people on the territory of Kyrgyzstan during this period marked the development of culture and art.
+The appearance of people during this period marked the development of culture and art.
 One of the best examples of this is the Rock Art Gallery in Cholpon-Ata.
 During the Bronze Age, this place served as a spiritual center and was visited by ancient people during seasonal holidays.
 About 2000 images and rock carvings are carved on stones and rocks.
 Petroglyphs reflect various animals, such as goats, bulls, horses, deer, camels, dogs, and others, as well as humans and anthropomorphic creatures.
 There are also compositions of hunting, plowing, ritual dances, animals with carts, labyrinths, erotic and other scenes.
 They depict the daily life of ancient people.
-During your tour of Kyrgyzstan, you will see petroglyphs in the high cliffs and tourist sites such as the Burana Tower.
+During your tour, you will see petroglyphs in the high cliffs and tourist sites such as the Burana Tower.

 Ancient History (1 000 BC - 300 AD)

 The first record of the name "Kyrgyz" dates back to 201 BC.
 Chinese historian Sima Tan in the chronicle "Historical notes" mentioned Kyrgyz people among the five peoples, conquered by the Hunnus.
 The next record of the Kyrgyz dated back to the 1st century BC and was found in another Chinese chronicle Han-shu written by historian Ban Gu.
 Moreover, the source gave a description of the location of the Kyrgyz state.
 Modern calculations made based on the Chinese document pointed to the area of Eastern Turkestan.
 That is, the ancient Kyrgyz state in the 1st century BC was located somewhere to the east from the territory of present Kyrgyzstan.

 Turkic Era (500-1200)